Master Digital Driven Business

 Together with a great group of supportive lecturers and professors you are really challenged to bring out the best of yourself.
 This pays off, because there are many large organisations searching for graduates like us to work for them.

-Overall, the programme has tried to find the perfect balance of practice and theory.
+Overall, the programme found the perfect balance of practice and theory.
 While one moment you’re learning about the strategy behind information systems and technologies, the next moment you’re actually starting to code with Python, R and SQL.

 Why did you choose Digital Driven Business?
 What attracted you to the programme?